 The purpose of apprenticeship is to provide a client with practical work experience that is necessary for recruitment and to allow them to gain additional professional skills and knowledge at the employer.
-When directing a client to a apprenticeship, we take into account their past work experience, skills and knowledge, job search results and job requests.
+When referring a client to a apprenticeship, we take into account their past work experience, skills and knowledge, job search results and job requests.

 Apprenticeship can be attended by:

-- a registered unemployed person
+- a registered unemployed person;

-- a jobseeker who has received a redundancy notice
+- a jobseeker who has received a redundancy notice;

 - a person who is of retirement age, registered as a jobseeker and does not currently have a job.

 The apprenticeship suitability shall be assessed by Estonian Unemployment Insurance Fund.
 The Estonian Unemployment Insurance Fund shall also have the right to get acquainted with the arrangements and conditions of the apprenticeship on site of the company.

 Apprenticeship lasts as long as is necessary to acquire the practical skills needed for work, but not more than four months.
 The duration of the apprenticeship is agreed upon between the client, the employer, and the Estonian Unemployment Insurance Fund on the basis of the requirements of the position and how well the client matches them.
 A trainee can participate in apprenticeship up to 8 hours a day and 40 hours a week.